kontan/dtsdoc/readme.md

 # Usage

 ## From command line
-To run dtsdoc in node.js, you needs 5 files in build/node dir. `command.js` is command line script, so:
+To run dtsdoc in node.js, you needs some files in bin dir. `dtsdoc.js` is command line script, so:

-`node build/node/command source_file_path`
+`node bin/dtsdoc --out DEST SOURCE_FILE_PATH`

-will generate document in the same directory of the input file.
+will generate a document in DEST.

 ## As node.js module

-See `src/command.ts` as example.
+See `src/dtsdoc.ts` as example.

 ## In Web browser

-Open `build/web/index.html` in your browser.
+Open `web/index.html` in your browser.
 In Chrome, `--allow-file-access-from-files` option is needed to run locally.

 # Known Issues

-Can't find a type name in other split module.
+Can't find a type name in other split module, especially the following case:

     module M {
         var c: N.C;      <- N.C is not found